-LZ 129 Hindenburg is for its tragic fate, still the most famous airship of a solid structure of all time.
-The machine was named after the Field Marshal and later by the second German President, Paul von Hindenburg, who was elected in 1930 by the then director of Luftschiffbau Zeppelin GmbH Dr. Hugo Eckener.
-This flagship of the German airline Deutsche Zeppelin Reederei (DZR) has been in service until the day of the plane crash just about 14 months.
-The catastrophic story of this aerostat also describes two films, the 1975 American film Hindenburg and the 2011 German version of Hindenburg: Last Year.
+Due to its tragic fate, the LZ 129 Hindenburg is still probably the most famous airship of solid construction of all time.
+The machine was named after the field marshal and later the second German president, Paul von Hindenburg, who was chosen in 1930 by the then director of Luftschiffbau Zeppelin GmbH, Dr. Hugo Eckener.
+This flagship of the German airline Deutsche Zeppelin Reederei (DZR) served only about 14 months from commissioning until the day of the plane crash.
+The catastrophic story of this aerostat is also described in two films, the American film Hindenburg from 1975 and the German version from 2011 called Hindenburg: The Last Flight.

-The skeleton of this machine was made of duralumin and consisted of 15 main annular bulkheads, which were interconnected by longitudinal beams located around their circumference.
-5 tons of the alloy already saved from the debris of the British experimental airship R101 were used to build the components.
-Inside the structure were 16 independent cotton gas bags.
-In their production, a new technology for the application of several layers of gelatin latex was used to improve gas-tightness.
-The outer cotton coating of the ship was impermeable to impregnated with a mixture of iron oxide and cellulose acetate and ultimately coated with aluminum powder to prevent overheating of the container.
-The entire aerostat was powered by four Mercedes Benz DB 602 (LOF-6) diesel engines, each of 890 kW.
+The skeleton of this machine was then made of duralumin and consisted of 15 main annular partitions, which were interconnected by longitudinal beams located around their perimeter.
+5 tons of alloy salvaged from the British R 101 debris were also used in the construction of the components.
+16 independent cotton gas bags were also placed inside the structure, and a new technology of applying several layers of gelatin latex was used in their production for better gas tightness.
+The ship’s outer cotton liner was impregnated with a mixture of iron oxide and cellulose acetate for impermeability and finally coated with aluminum dust to prevent the casing from overheating.
+The entire aerostat was then powered by four Mercedes Benz DB 602 engines.

-Hindenburg could carry up to 72 passengers, 61 crew members and cargo, with small cars being transported in the back of the cargo compartment (at the rear).
-In total, this meant 112 tons of payload of the machine.
-To improve the aerodynamic characteristics, all passenger compartments were placed inside the machine, not in the classical underlying gondolas.
-In its time, the extremely luxurious and spacious interior was designed by the famous German architect Fritz August Breuhaus, who previously worked for example for the American company Pullman Car Company.
+The Hindenburg could carry up to 72 passengers, 61 crew members and cargo, while small cars were transported in the rear of the cargo area (at the stern).
+Thus, it was a total of 112 tons of payload of the machine.
+To improve aerodynamics, all passenger spaces were located inside the machine, not in conventional suspended gondolas.
+The exceptionally luxurious and spacious interior was designed by the famous German architect Fritz August Breuhaus, who previously also worked for the American Pullman Car Company.

-In the middle of the upper deck, small cabins, lined with large communal rooms (dining room, lounge, and writing room on the starboard) with a promenade, were prepared for the passengers.
-In the dining room hung pictures with various scenes of LZ 127 Zeppelin airships to South America, and the wall of the lounge covered a stylized map of the world.
-As passengers were expected to spend most of their time in public areas, there were large sloping windows located along the entire length of the two decks.
-In the lower deck were showers with hot and cold water, a crew canteen and a smoking lounge.
+In the middle of the upper deck, small cabins were prepared for passengers, lined with large common rooms (dining room, lounge and writing room on the starboard side) with a promenade.
+Paintings with various scenes of the LZ 127 Graf Zeppelin airship to South America hung in the dining room, and a stylized map of the world covered the lounge wall.
+As passengers were expected to spend most of their time in public spaces, large sloping windows were placed along the entire length of both decks.
+In the lower deck, there were hot and cold showers, a crew dining room and even a smoking lounge.

-The first test flight of a machine that did not even have its name on its hull at that time was on 4.
-March 1936.
-The flight was attended by the head of Dr. Hugo Eckener, Lieutenant Colonel Joachim Breithaupt, American engineer Harold G. Dick, eight company captains, 30 shipyard staff and 47 other crew members.
-The first commercial and postal flight took place on 23 March of the same year.
-The ship sailed from Friedrichshafen to Löwenthal via Lake Constance and carried 80 reporters.
-Three months later Hindenburg made a record transatlantic flight lasting only 5 days, 19 hours and 51 minutes.
+The first test flight of the machine, which did not even have its name painted on its fuselage at that time, took place on March 4, 1936.
+The flight was attended by the head of the company, Dr. Hugo Eckener, Lt.
+Col. Joachim Breithaupt, American mechanical engineer Harold G. Dick, eight corporate airline captains, 30 shipyard employees and 47 other crew members.
+The first commercial and mail flight took place on March 23 of the same year.
+The ship sailed from Friedrichshafen to Löwenthal across Lake Constance and carried 80 reporters.
+Three months later, Hindenburg made a record transatlantic flight lasting just 5 days, 19 hours and 51 minutes.

-At the turn of 1936 to 37 there were several changes in the ship’s design.
-Thanks to the increased lift capacity, it was possible to add another ten cabin for passengers.
-Nine of them were equipped with two beds, the last of which was four.
-Thanks to these improvements, the total capacity of the passengers rose to 72.
-On the outer shell of the airship, rainwater drainage troughs were also installed in the ballast tanks used to compensate the weight of the airship.
+At the turn of 1936 to 37, several changes took place in the construction of the ship.
+Thanks to the increased capacity of the lift, it was possible to add another ten passenger cabins.
+Nine of them were equipped with two beds, the last even four.
+Thanks to these improvements, the total capacity of passengers has risen to 72.
+Gutters have also been installed on the outer shell of the airship to drain rainwater into ballast tanks to compensate for the weight of the airship.

 Hydrogen instead of helium

-Originally, it was intended to use less flammable helium for this aerostat, which at that time was considered the safest lifting gas.
-Unfortunately, it was also quite rare and extremely expensive at that time, since it could only be bought in industrial quantities from distilleries on some oil fields in the United States.
-However, the main reason why helium was eventually used was a military embargo that had been imposed on this gas as early as 1927.
-Although German engineers initially hoped that the National Council for Ammunition Control would be able to convince them they would eventually be forced to use cheap hydrogen.
-One of the few advantages of this gas was about 10% greater lift than helium and therefore other passenger compartments could be added.
-Since the Germans had considerable experience in the construction and operation of hydrogen-filled airships, various security features were installed in the airship to prevent fire in the event of gas leakage.
+It was originally intended to use less flammable helium for this aerostat, which was considered the safest lifting gas at the time.
+Unfortunately, it was also quite rare and extremely expensive at the time, as it could only be purchased in industrial quantities from distillation plants in some oil fields in the United States.
+Due to the fact that the Americans had a monopoly on it and refused to sell it to Germany as a potential enemy (a military embargo was imposed on this raw material as early as 1927).
+Eckener forced to choose cheap hydrogen.
+One of the few advantages of this gas was about 10% higher lift compared to helium, and therefore it was possible to add additional cabins for passengers.
+As the Germans had considerable experience with the construction and operation of hydrogen-filled airships, various safety features were installed inside to prevent a fire in the event of a gas leak.

-Hindenburg started his last flight on May 3, 1937 from the airport in Frankfurt.
-It was supposed to be the first of the eighteen planned transatlantic flights.
-During the flight over the ocean, the ship gained a delay due to a windscreen, which was further compounded by the storm over New Jersey.
-Because of this unfavorable weather, the airship had to double the city twice and therefore arrived at the Lakehurst airport until May 6th, twelve hours later than originally planned.
-The landing maneuver began at seven o’clock, with ground personnel starting to catch the boat exactly twenty minutes later.
+Hindenburg took off for his last flight on May 3, 1937 from Frankfurt Airport.
+It was to be the first of eighteen planned transatlantic flights.
+During the flight over the ocean, the ship gained a delay due to the headwind, which later multiplied due to the storm over New Jersey.
+Due to this bad weather, the airship had to fly around the city twice and therefore arrived at Lakehurst Airport until the evening of May 6, a full twelve hours later than originally planned.
+The landing maneuver began at seven o’clock, with ground personnel beginning to arrive at the ship exactly one to twenty minutes later.

-The latest version, for which the prominent US Airborne Disaster Investigator Greg Feith is a supporter, points to the unusually sharp turnaround of Hindenburg.
-The instructions with which the crew was thoroughly acquainted demanded that the ship avoid such abrupt changes of direction because of the overload of its relatively fragile construction at the rear.
-It is assumed that during the rotation there was a rupture of one of the skeletal stiffeners, which in the case of a backlash broke through one of the stern compartments and thus caused a critical leakage of hydrogen.
-The gas was then ignited by skipping the static discharge in the same way as described in the previous theory.
+The latest described version, which is supported by, for example, the leading American expert in air disaster investigation Greg Feith, points to the unusually sharp turnaround of Hindenburg.
+The instructions, which the crew was carefully acquainted with, required the ship to avoid such sharp changes in direction due to the excessive load of its relatively fragile structure in the rear.
+It is therefore assumed that one of the carcass reinforcements ruptured during rotation, which ruptured one of the stern compartments during the return stroke, thus causing a critical hydrogen leak.
+The gas was subsequently ignited by skipping the static discharge, in the same way as described in the previous theory.

-The company, even after roughly a year after the catastrophe, managed to build another LZ 130 Graf Zeppelin II, but never carried a civilian on board.
-The machine was designed only for propaganda and spy flights, which he eventually made in total only 30.
-By the outbreak of World War II, the last hope for the resurrection of the company had faded completely.
-The material was needed to build military aircraft, and in 1940 Hermann Göring was ordered to destroy all the remaining Zeppelins.
+Although the company managed to build another ship of this class, designated LZ 130 Graf Zeppelin II, about a year after the disaster, it never carried any civilians on board.
+The machine was intended only for propaganda and espionage flights, which in the end made only a total of 30.
+With the outbreak of World War II, the last hopes for the resurrection of society faded completely.
+The material was needed to build military aircraft, so Hermann Göring was ordered in 1940 to destroy all the remaining Zeppelins.